garystafford/aws-cfn-demo/README.md

 ## Overview

-Demonstration of an IaC CI/CD pipeline.
+Demonstration of an Infrastructure as Code (IaC) Continuous Integration and Continuous Delivery (CI/CD) pipeline.
 Use [AWS CloudFormation](https://docs.aws.amazon.com/cloudformation/index.html) to create an [AWS CodePipeline](https://aws.amazon.com/codepipeline/) pipeline and associated AWS resources.
 Then, use the pipeline to test and deploy AWS resources, including [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) and [AWS Lambda](https://aws.amazon.com/lambda/), using a CloudFormation template, CloudFormation configuration file, and CloudFormation stack change set.

-The demonstration is useful for comparing the advantages of Continuous Integration and Continuous Delivery (CI/CD), Infrastructure as Code (IaC), and pipeline automation, to using the [AWS Command Line Interface](https://aws.amazon.com/cli/) (AWS CLI) in an ad hoc fashion to execute similar CloudFormation functionality.
+The demonstration is useful for comparing the advantages of CI/CD, IaC, and pipeline automation, to using the [AWS Command Line Interface](https://aws.amazon.com/cli/) (AWS CLI) in an ad hoc fashion to execute similar CloudFormation functionality.

 ![IaC DevOps](presentation/CloudFormation_DevOps_3.png)